Kubekk/louply_docs/User_Guide.md

 !!!

 !!!success Louply AI Assistant Response:
-Louply AI Assistant: To optimize the SQL query, consider adding an index on the 'age' column and selecting only necessary columns instead of '*'.
+To optimize the SQL query, consider adding an index on the 'age' column and selecting only necessary columns instead of '*'.

 Read more: https://www.sqltutorial.org/sql-performance-tips/
 !!!

-## Assigning tasks to create content
+## Accelerates your creation process

 Louply AI Assistant can assist you in creating various content types such as programs, descriptions, or policies.